microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 Before diving into the abstractions, we operate on two concepts when speaking of localization:

-- **Coordinate Space:** When a rotation/position is meant to be relative to a specific coordinate (location in the real world), we say it is in coordiante space.
-These roations/positions can be sent across the network and understood by each device that understand what coordiante they are associated with.
+- **Coordinate Space:** When a rotation/position is meant to be relative to a specific coordinate (location in the real world), we say it is in coordinate space.
+These rotations/positions can be shared across devices in order to define understood rotations/positions in the shared experience.
-- **Application World Space:** The rotations/positions that are set in Unity to `.position` and `.rotation` properties of `Transform` objets, are specific to the applications own "world space".
-This "world space" is used by the application to determine how to lay out content relative to each other; and this "world space" itself is relative to the positon/rotation of device when the application was launched.
+- **Application World Space:** The rotations/positions that are set in Unity to `.position` and `.rotation` properties of `Transform` objects, are specific to the local application's own "world space".
+This "world space" is used by the local application to determine how to lay out content relative to each other; and this "world space" itself is relative to the positon/rotation of device when the application was launched.

 The following constructs compose the abstraction and facilitate the the localization processes:

-- **`ISpatialCoordinate`:** The abstract cosntruct symbolizing a world coordinate that can be used to convert between apllication's world space and coordinate-relative space.
+- **`ISpatialCoordinate`:** The abstract construct symbolizing a physical world coordinate that can be used to convert between apllication's world space and coordinate-relative space.
-- **`ISpatialCoordinateService`:** A service for discovering and managing `ISpatialCoordiantes` based on a specific implementation.
+- **`ISpatialCoordinateService`:** A service for discovering and managing `ISpatialCoordinates`.
+Different implementations ecxists based on a different localization methods.
 - **`SpatialLocalizerInitializer`:** The construct that begins and facilitates the creation/sharing of ISpatialCoordinates between the local and remote `SpatialLocalizer`.
   - **`SpatialLocalizer`:** This related construct understands how to localize upon or create a `ISpatialCoordinate` for localization.
 - **`SpatialCoordinateSystemManager`:** The singleton manager that manages the incoming/outgoing networking connections, their associated localization state and assigned `ISpatialCoordinates` to them.